 - In the case of smaller businesses especially, the owner should be kept in the loop.

 - If one of your goals is to increase employee satisfaction, who better to include in the discussion than the employees themselves?
 These are the people that are using the space, so they will have a firsthand view of how the space measures up.
 Consider holding focus groups to learn more about their thoughts.

 After the decision-making team has been assembled, you must determine your goals for the office design.
 Your action items will be affected by the focus of your goals.

 - People-Oriented Goals

 - In the wellness space, people-oriented goals are often primary.
 A new office design can be instrumental in boosting employee morale and well-being.
 Findings from a myriad of studies on well-being in the workplace support arguments for a new office design oriented toward the people.
-The statistics are laid out in our How-to Guide.

 - Function-Oriented Goals

 - These goals could arguably coincide with people-oriented goals, as people will likely benefit from the added value created by functional goals.
 Examples of such goals are increased lighting and privacy and reduced noise and odors.

 - A brand-oriented design project puts perception at the forefront.
 These goals are centered around strengthening brand identity to impress clients and stand out from the competition.